22 Feb Church abuse ads surge following new state laws

-Television advertising by law firms and other seeking claims against the Catholic Church over child abuse allegations spiked in 2021 following changes to state laws extending the stature of limitations for bringing such claims.
+Television advertising by law firms and others seeking claims against the Catholic Church over child abuse allegations spiked in 2021 following changes to state laws extending the statute of limitations for bringing such claims.

-Over 25,000 of these ads have aired this year through October at an estimated cost of more than $6.4 million.
-This is more than four times the number of ads and amount spent on Church abuse litigation ads in 2020.
+Over 28,000 of these ads aired last year through October at an estimated cost of nearly $7 million.
+This is more than five times the number of ads and amount spent on church abuse litigation ads in 2020.

 Number of Ads

 The advertising soliciting church child abuse claims particularly increased starting in June.
 From then until the end of last year, these ads were among the top three most-targeted topics across all mass tort advertising as measured by estimated ad spending.

 Est. Ad Spending

 The dominant sponsor of these ads was Right to Fight, a self-described “awareness and marketing group,” whose website claims an affiliation with Bedford Hills, New York-based Lacuna Ventures.
 Right to Fight sponsored about three-quarters of the ads soliciting church sexual abuse claims.

 Right to Fight television ad.
 The most widely-aired television ad soliciting Church abuse claims in 2021 with about 10,000 airings at an estimated cost of over $3.5 million.

 Many of the ads on this topic, like the one above, explicitly reference the Catholic Church while others refer to alleged abuse by clergy generally or by members of other religious organizations like the Church of Latter Day Saints (Mormon Church) as seen in the ad below.